Killingworth

-Killingworth, formerly Killingworth Township, is a town in North Tyneside, Tyne and Wear, England.
-Lying within the historic county of Northumberland.
+Killingworth is a town in North Tyneside, Tyne and Wear, England, within the historic county of Northumberland.

 Killingworth was built as a new town in the 1960s, next to Killingworth Village, which existed for centuries before the new town was built.
 Other nearby villages include Forest Hall, West Moor and Backworth.

 Killingworth has bus links to the rest of Tyne and Wear.
 The town is not on the Tyne and Wear Metro network; its nearest stations are Palmersville and Benton.

 The town of Killingworth in Australia is named after the British original because of its extensive coal mines.

 Culture

 Killingworth was used as a filming location for the 1973 BBC sitcom Whatever Happened to the Likely Lads?, with one of the houses on Agincourt on the Highfields estate featuring as the home of Bob and Thelma Ferris.

 In an episode of the architecture series Grundy's Wonders on Tyne Tees, John Grundy deemed Killingworth's former British Gas Research Centre to be the best industrial building in the North East.

 The Doctor Who episode titled "The Mark of the Rani" depicted Killingworth in the 19th century, with the Sixth Doctor in search of George Stephenson, after the Doctor's archenemy The Master attempts to hijack the Industrial Revolution.
 Filming of the episode took place in the 19th-century mining village at Blists Hill Open Air Museum in Ironbridge, however.